fiduswriter/simple-datatables/Options.md

 #### Type: `array`
 #### Default: `undefined`

 Controls various aspects of individual or groups of columns.
-Should be an array of objects with optional properties:
+Should be an array of objects with the following properties:

+* `select` - and integer or array of integers representing the the column index(es)
+* `sortable` - when set to `false` the column(s) cannot be sorted
+* `hidden` - when set to `true` the column(s) will not be visible and will be exlcuded from search results
+* `type` - a string reperesenting the type of data in the column(s) cells
+    * - test

 ```javascript
 var datatable = new DataTable("#myTable", {